gbass2/ComputerArchitecture/doc/NOTES.md

 # Assignment 3

 # Memory:
-- Almost finished.
-- Implement what each register, data memory, and instruction memory holds.
-- Registers need to be setup with their proper functions.
-For example X0 is the zero register and always contains zero.

 # Flow
 - Convert the instructions into binary and place them into instruction memory.
 This is done in the setup simulation function.